Vermont Folklife Center Archive :: Collection Resources

 The Keeler Collection focused on a Burlington, Vermont, neighborhood known as the Old North End, which during the twentieth century was a first home for successive waves of arriving immigrants, most recently the Vietnamese.

 The Orton Collection includes videotaped interviews with Vermonters from all walks of life--farmers, businessmen, factory workers, government employees, etc.--who reflect on their lives, their work, changes they've experienced in their lifetimes, and their vision for the future of the state.
 These were conducted as source material for a video that was conceived as a planning tool for communities around the state.

 The Ott Collection documents maritime activity on Lake Champlain in the 1920s and 30s and includes considerable material on "rum running" during Prohibition.

-The Karen Rockow collection includes 20 years of interviews with auctioneers across the state that focus on the verbal art auctioneering.
+The Karen Rockow collection includes 20 years of interviews with auctioneers across the state that focus on the verbal art of auctioneering.

 The archive also includes oral history collections donated by a number of local historical societies--Braintree, Pittsford, Landgrove, and Island Pond, for example--and by area schools, which represent a broad spectrum of content.